onewaykaranja/onewaykaranja.github.io/content/posts/tor-4-dummies.md

 >1.No browser customersation.
 2.Verify every link before clicking it.
   ~ It is best when you are sure of a link you save it offline and only get it from there.
-  3.Have a second persona; communication styles,intrests,values everything should be different from your real world.You will know how play this.
+  3.Have a second persona; communication styles,intrests,values everything should be different from your real world.You will know how to play this.
 4.Me personally i don't trust any tor node from the us,western europe,australia  any country with  relationships with your country is a no!

 Eliot said ```whoever controls the exit node controls the traffic ``` ,this is not sci-fi!